blitzcodes/slipstream-prj/README.md

-# Slipstream - v0.0.7
+# Slipstream - prj v0.0.7
-A light weight interface for Meteor development; a handy and organized way to ride the slipstream of the great and evolving Meteor framework.
+A light weight interface for Meteor (http://meteor.com/) development; a handy and organized way to ride the slipstream of the great and evolving Meteor framework.
 My mission with this project is to address a few key concerns with developing a solid production ready system for Meteor.

 `NOTE:` This project employs the use of [Meteorite](https://github.com/oortcloud/meteorite), a vital tool for any prospective Meteor developer.